MicrosoftDocs/Advertising/advertising/shopping-content/error-response-example.md

 ms.date: 11/13/2024
 ---
 # Error Response Example
 The error response varies depending on the URI being called.
-See the following responses for JSON and XML examples.
+See the following responses for JSON examples.

 The following shows a JSON error response when trying to insert a single offer.

 ```json
 {